Here are 7 shed hunting tips to make your shed outings less frustrating.

-These are mostly small things that are rarely mentioned, but they can make a world of difference.
+These are mostly small things that are rarely mentioned, but they can make a world of difference for shed hunters.

 This is the biggest mistake people make in looking for sheds.
 It's really tempting to run out and look for antlers on a sunny spring day, but that's the absolute worst time you can go look.
 Think of trying to spot a fish in a lake on a sunny day.
 It can be frustratingly difficult because of the glare.

 It's the same thing, albeit to a lesser degree, when trying to spot an antler similar in color and appearance to sticks and leaves of the forest floor.
 It's not that you can't find antlers on sunny days, but cloudy days provide better contrast to discern antlers from the other junk in the woods.

 I actually personally prefer rainy days over anything else.
 You not only avoid reflection from sunlight, but the rain helps mat down leaves and vegetation, making antlers stand out.
 Another benefit is wet antlers give off a obvious sheen that most things in the woods do not.

 Granted, there are some people out there who are naturals at finding shed antlers.
 But, if you're like me, you'll find that you have to train your eyes for it first.
 There are two, outside-the-box ways to do this.
 The simplest is taking an antler out in the woods, throwing it over your shoulder and then looking for it.
 It sounds stupid, but it works.